 Entropay

 Owned by UK based Ixaris Systems Ltd., Entropay is yet another virtual wallet offered by many casinos.
-With a 4.95% deposit charge (ie for every $100 you spend using Entropay you get slugged $4.95!) it’s perhaps not
+With a 4.95% deposit charge (ie for every $100 you spend using Entropay you get slugged $4.95!) it’s perhaps not the pick of the online payment processors.

 Live casinos currently offering Entropay include: